Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 Bike

-The park has many paved trails, including the Minnehaha Trail a five-mile paved trail that runs through the park and connects to the popular Minnehaha Falls.
-The trail connects to the Grand Grounds Scenic Bikeway.
+The park has many paved trails, including the Minnehaha Trail, a five-mile paved trail that runs through the park and connects to the popular Minnehaha Falls.
+The trail connects to the Grand Rounds Scenic Bikeway.

 Paddle

 Spend some time on the water in a Canoe or Kayak.
-The park rents canoe out to visitors for a half-day or full-day increments.
+The park rents canoes to visitors in half-day or full-day increments.
 Explore some of the many lakes and ponds within the park.
 Portage your canoe to Gun Club Lake.

 Other Questions about Fort Snelling State Park